asynkron/protoactor-go/_examples/remotessl/README.md

 # Remote SSL Example

-In this example we'll use SSL/TLS to authenticate and encrypt exchanges between remote clients and servers using Protoactor-Go.
+In this example we'll use SSL/TLS to authenticate and encrypt exchanges between remote clients and servers using Proto.Actor-Go.

 # Requirements